 The prostate is a gland that is part of the male reproductive system.
 It’s about the size of a walnut and helps in sperm production and ejaculation.
 The prostate lies below a man’s bladder and in front of the rectum.
 It surrounds the urethra, which is the tube that carries urine.

 Prostatitis is inflammation of the prostate gland.
 This occurs when the gland’s tissue becomes swollen and irritated.
 This can hurt.
-There are 2 main types of the condition: bacterial prostatitis (chronic or acute) or nonbacterial prostatitis.
+There are 2 main types: bacterial prostatitis (chronic or acute) or nonbacterial prostatitis.